Best PCVR Flight Sim Setup – Tips and Tricks

 If you are a new VR user, I would recommend keeping your sessions short before taking a break, since flying can be quite an intense experience for a beginner.
 Gradually, you will be able to lengthen your flight time once your brain has adapted.
 I would also recommend placing a fan near your face, and thankfully the Varjo Aero has excellent ventilation and active cooling technology as standard, which will help keep you feeling great after a long session.
 My last tip for newcomers, instead of Microsoft Flight Simulator, try Aerofly FS2.
 You will feel more comfortable in VR due to the increased frame rate.

 I have no doubt that VR and flight simulation has a very bright future ahead, whether it is within professional flight training, or the consumer space, the combination of these two technologies fits perfectly alongside each other.
 With the advent of Microsoft Flight Simulator, there seems to be a new breed of virtual pilots that are falling in love with aviation as I did all those years ago.
 This will only serve to strengthen the genre for decades to come.
-For all the latest news, reviews, and VR tech, don’t forget to subscribe to my channel.
+For all the latest news, reviews, best PCVR flight sim setup tips, and VR tech, don’t forget to subscribe to my channel.
 See you there!